Sanjanadhananjayaa/Intelligent-Apps-Build-your-own-Copilot-Workshop/Labs/lab1.md

        >**Note**: Kindly record the **KEY1** and **Endpoint** values in notepad you need this values in next further tasks.

-1. To obtain the values for  "azureCognitiveSearchEndpoint": "<Your Cognitive Search Endpoint>", "azureCognitiveSearchApiKey": "<Your Cognitive Search API Key>", follow below steps:
+1. To obtain the values for  "azureCognitiveSearchEndpoint", "azureCognitiveSearchApiKey", follow below steps:

    1. Navigate back to miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>.